Ecuador Expat Health Insurance Guide

 Food & Drink

-Ecuadorian food is simple yet wholesome, typically consisting of a hearty combination of meat, vegetables and either rice of potatoes as a source of carbohydrates.
+Ecuadorian food is simple yet wholesome, typically consisting of a hearty combination of meat, vegetables and either rice or potatoes as a source of carbohydrates.
 Yucca and plantains are popular sources of fibre in the diet though they can be something of an acquired taste.
-In general the traditional Ecuadorian diet can be considered basic yet healthy.
+In general, the traditional Ecuadorian diet can be considered basic yet healthy.

 There are two things every visitor to Ecuador needs to know.
 Firstly, that the dangers in Ecuador are generally considered to be greater than in many other tourist destinations.
 However, just as importantly, the second point is that the vast majority of visits to Ecuador occur without incident.